chris4jahn/Cloud-Coffeebreak/_posts/2024-10-16-azure-cost-optimization-part-3-identify-cloud-waste.md

 ## Take care with deleting cloud waste

 Be careful with deleting cloud waste.
 There can be reasons for not deleting these resources like regulatory requirements or other services that relate to it.
 Collaborate with business and technical teams to ensure services can be retired.
+If the environment is deployed using infrastructure as code be sure not to create code drift by manually deleting things.
 As you can see see once again, accountablity is the key for optimization.
 The decision of what services can be deleted must be taken from the accountable team or user.

 If you don't have an accountable person, make use of the "cry-test".
 Turn the service off and wait for some weeks if someone cries.
 Unsused services can then be deleted or costs at least can being reduced.